Roseswararao/frontend-assignment/README.md

 🏗️ Installation & Setup:
 1. Install Dependencies
-npm install
+ :npm install
-2. Start the Development Server npm start
+2. Start the Development Server
+ :npm start
 --> This will run the app on http://localhost:3000/
 3. Build for Production
-npm run build
+ :npm run build
 4. Deploy to GitHub Pages
-npm run deploy
+ :npm run deploy